Commute or not to commute?

 Shared vs Single accommodation

-To decide on this one, you need to ask yourself whether you are comfortable with sharing common areas such as the bathroom and the kitchen with others or you absolutely need the quite and independence for when you are at home.
+To decide on this one, you need to ask yourself a few questions.
+Are you comfortable with sharing common areas such as the bathroom and the kitchen with others?
+Or do you absolutely need the quite and independence for when you are at home.

-The benefit of shared accommodation is that you can split the cost of such things as TV license and kitchen utensils and have a buddy at hand to help you out.
+The benefit of shared accommodation is that you can split the cost of such things as TV license and kitchen utensils.
+And to have a buddy at hand to help you out.

 Storage, parking, and studying